copilotone-verhaert/nxp-zsdk/doc/Getting-Started.md

 Generally, NXP recommends starting development with the latest Downstream release.
 The release notes and latest release are found in the [Downstream releases](https://github.com/nxp-zephyr/nxp-zsdk/tree/main/doc/releases).
 The steps below show how to import the release tag `nxp-v4.3.0`.

 # Using VS Code
 The MCUXpresso extension for VS Code can launch the MCUXpresso Installer, which installs all the tools and dependencies needed to develop with Zephyr.
 This is the quickest option to get started with Zephyr.
-To use this extension and the Installer, see the [extension wiki](https://github.com/nxp-mcuxpresso/vscode-for-mcux/wiki).
-The wiki also includes detailed [lab guides](https://github.com/nxp-mcuxpresso/vscode-for-mcux/wiki/Training-Zephyr-Getting-Started) for developing with Zephyr.
+To use this extension and the Installer, see the [MCUXpresso for VS Code documentation](https://mcuxpresso.nxp.com/mcux-vscode/latest/html/index.html) and detailed [lab guides](https://mcuxpresso.nxp.com/mcux-vscode/latest/html/Training-Zephyr-Getting-Started.html) for developing with Zephyr.

 After MCUXpresso Installer completes the installation, MCUXpresso for VS Code can be used to import the Downstream repo.
 1. Use the MCUXpresso Quickstart Panel to **Import Repository**.